F5OEO/rpidatv/README.md

 The preferred installation method only needs a Windows PC connected to the same (internet-connected) network as your Raspberry Pi.

-- First download the November 2016 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-11-29/.
+- First download the 25 November 2016 release of Raspbian Jessie Lite on to your Windows PC from here http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-11-29/.

 - Unzip the image and then transfer it to a Micro-SD Card using Win32diskimager https://sourceforge.net/projects/win32diskimager/

 - Before you remove the card from your Windows PC, look at the card with windows explorer and go to the \boot directory.
 Create a new empty file called ssh in the \boot directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
 You should get a window warning about changing the filename extension.
 Click OK.
 If you do not get this warning, you have created a file called ssh.txt and you need to rename it ssh.

 - If you have a Pi Camera and/or touchscreen display, you can connect them now.
 Power up the Pi with the new card inserted, and a network connection.
-No keyboard or HDMI display are required.
+Do not connect a keyboard or HDMI display to the Raspberry Pi.

 - Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the Pi's IP address